-The NC State College of Education’s Friday Institute and the Belk Center for Community College Leadership and Research are partnering together to study the differences between early childhood teacher preparation among N.C. community colleges during and after the transition to remote learning environments prompted by COVID-19.
+During the 2020-21 academic year, the NC State College of Education’s Friday Institute and the Belk Center for Community College Leadership and Research partnered together to study how early childhood education (ECE) programs in North Carolina community colleges navigated the COVID-19 pandemic.
+Three research questions guided the work:

-This project is funded by a Catalyst Grant from the Friday Institute and NC State College of Education.
+This project was funded by a Catalyst Grant from the Friday Institute and NC State College of Education.